NHS Pension Scheme guide

 If you’re in the 1995 section, the normal pension age is 60.
 In the 2008 section, normal pension age is 65.
 In the 2015 section, the NPA is the same as your state pension age (or 65 if your state pension age is lower).

-There is an option to retire early and take your pension at 55 (the minimum pension age), but this usually means a reduction in benefits, as your pension would need to pay out over a longer period.
+There is an option to retire early and take your pension at 55 (some can even leave at 50 if they had membership between 31st March 2000 and 5th April 2006), but this usually means a reduction in benefits, as your pension would need to pay out over a longer period.
 There are exceptions though.
-Some members of the 1995 section (including nurses and mental health officers) can take benefits at 55 without penalty, and others can leave at 50 if they had membership between 31st March 2000 and 5th April 2006.
+Some members of the 1995 section (including nurses and mental health officers) can take benefits at 55 without penalty.

 Whatever age you take your pension at, you’ll need to complete and return an AW8 form to your employer, three months before your retirement date, to ensure your NHS pension benefits are paid on time.